 Despite these encouraging trends, previous seasons posed considerable challenges for the league, evidenced by declining ratings during the World Series.
 Last year’s championship featuring the Texas Rangers and Arizona Diamondbacks recorded the lowest viewership figures in the series’ history, attributed largely to a lack of nationwide fan interest in the competing teams.

-The regular season showcased some of the most significant improvements for MLB in recent memory, with overall attendance, engagement, , and viewership figures reflecting a considerable boost.
+The 2024 regular season showcased some of the most significant improvements for MLB in recent memory, with overall attendance, engagement, streaming, and viewership figures reflecting a considerable boost.
 Much of this recovery can be credited to major rule changes such as the implementation of a pitch clock and larger bases.
 These changes are designed to expedite gameplay, resulting in more dynamic action and drawing in fans who had once drifted away from the slower pace of traditional baseball games.

-MLB Commissioner Rob Manfred expressed optimism regarding this growth, stating, “The increased enthusiasm baseball fans of all ages have shown the last two seasons is evident in all of the we track fan engagement.”
+MLB Commissioner Rob Manfred expressed optimism regarding this growth, stating, “The increased enthusiasm baseball fans of all ages have shown the last two seasons is evident in all of the ways we track fan engagement.”
 His remarks underscore the belief that the league is on a path forward, driven by a blend of nostalgia and modernity as it captures new audiences.

-Additionally, MLB’s strategy to spotlight generational talents like Shohei Ohtani of the Dodgers and Aaron Judge of the Yankees forms a central part of the league’s narrative.
-Their face-off in the World Series could promise a captivating story for fans, as the history-laden franchises clash on baseball’s grandest stage.
+Additionally, MLB’s strategy to spotlight generational talents like Shohei Ohtani of the Dodgers and Aaron Judge of the Yankees forms a central part of the league’s marketing narrative.
+Their potential face-off in the World Series could promise a captivating story for fans, as the history-laden franchises clash on baseball’s grandest stage.
 This scenario demonstrates the value of high-profile match-ups in garnering national attention, critical to the league’s commercial viability.

 The other remaining clubs, the Mets and Guardians, also bring intriguing storylines worth following.
 The Mets have demonstrated resilience, turning around their season significantly post-June.
 This turnaround, started by a pivotal moment involving a famous fast-food mascot, reflects the quirky and engaging aspects of the sport.
 Meanwhile, the Guardians rebounded in the late season thanks to standout performances from key players such as José Ramírez.